 How’s Makhana Produced?

-Makhana harvest is a laborious method and requires skilled labours.
+Makhana harvest is a laborious method and requires skilled labor.
 The harvest takes place in the morning at about 10:00 am and continues till about 3:00 pm.
 It takes around four to five hours to collect seeds at a time from the bottom of the pond or river.
 Farmers take a dip in the water, diverging into different directions, along with the long poles.
-They drag the seeds with the help of their palms and gather them to the base of bamboo pole.
+They drag the seeds with the help of their palms and gather them to the base of a bamboo pole.
 Collected seeds are washed and cleaned.

 The day’s collection is put into a crescent-shaped container called ganja, which is then shaken and swung repeatedly by touching the water surface until all the seeds get cleaned.
 Clean seeds are then packed into small bags.
 The seeds are again put into a cylindrical container and rolled on the ground so as to make their surface smooth.
 They bring the seeds to their huts and keep them overnight.
 The next day, female members spread the seeds over mats and let them dry for about two to three hours.

 All processed seeds are sieved for gradation.
 The process involves different sizes of makhanas to pass through different sieving devices known as jharna, rectangular iron plates.
 The process requires the makhanas to pass through 16 sieves.
 All graded seeds are stored separately.